Jess Koizumi

-Jessica "Jess" Koizumi (Ka-Zoo-Me) (born April 15, 1985) is an American ice hockey coach and player, currently serving as the associate head coach of the Vermont Catamounts women's ice hockey program.
+Jessica "Jess" Koizumi (COY-Zoo-Mee) (born April 15, 1985) is an American ice hockey coach and player, currently serving as the associate head coach of the Vermont Catamounts women's ice hockey program.
 She won a gold medal as a member of the United States national women's ice hockey team at the 2008 IIHF Women's World Championship.
 During her playing career, Koizumi played with the Minnesota Whitecaps of the Western Women's Hockey League (WWHL), the Montreal Stars and the Boston Blades of the Canadian Women's Hockey League (CWHL), and the Connecticut Whale of the Premier Hockey Federation (PHF).
 She scored the first goal in PHF history in the league’s inaugural game, which featured the Whale facing off against the New York Riveters.

 Playing career

 NCAA

 Prior to joining the Minnesota Duluth Bulldogs, she participated for Cal Selects Hockey Club from 1999–2003, and was recognized as the Cal Selects Player of the Year for 2002–03.
 Koizumi competed for the Minnesota-Duluth Bulldogs and finished her career ranked seventh all-time on the Bulldogs scoring list.
 She accumulated 155 points (84 goals, 71 assists).
 In 2006–07, she led the Bulldogs with six game-winning goals.
 Koizumi was a two sport star and was also a member of the Bulldogs' softball program.

 In her senior season (2006–07), Koizumi was the Bulldogs captain.
 During the semifinal match of the 2007 NCAA Women's Frozen Four, Koizumi registered two goals (including the game-winner) and an assist as the Bulldogs bested Boston College in double-overtime.
 The final game of her NCAA career was the championship game of the Frozen Four tournament.